 What Is An Uncontested Divorce And How Does It Work In The State Of California?

 Whenever you can avoid going to court, spending unnecessary money and time, and getting yourself stressed out, you’re doing well.
-An uncontested divorce in California may help you avoid court, save money and time, and miss out on some of the stress that comes whenever someone chooses and initiates the divorce process.
+As divorce attorneys in Orange County, we know an uncontested divorce in California may help you avoid court, save money and time, and miss out on some of the stress that comes whenever someone chooses and initiates the divorce process.
 In California, when divorcing spouses can reach agreements on matters like the distribution and division of marital assets, that couple may qualify to proceed with an uncontested divorce.

 Uncontested divorce is often the right legal option when spouses do not have strong, bitter feelings toward each other, are concerned about fees and costs, and are ready to move forward with their lives.
 An uncontested divorce also reduces or eliminates the hostility and anger that are a part of so many divorces – a real plus when you are a parent seeking to shield your child from suffering emotional damage in the divorce process.
 Parents in an uncontested divorce are able to focus on parenting plans and strategies that advance the child’s best interests.